 With Community Dharma Leader Lhasha Tizer

-Wednesday Evening Sitting Group: 6:30- 8:30 pm.
-We will come together weekly to meditate, share Dharma talks, have group discussions, and practice mindful inquiry.
-This weekly group is open to all who are beginner meditators, intermediate students or those who have practiced for a long period of time.
-All are welcome to participate as often as you wish and feel free to drop in as it suits your liking.
-The topic of each week’s group will vary and will always be related to Buddhist teachings.
+We will come together weekly to meditate, share Dharma talks, have group discussions, This weekly class is open to all who are beginner meditators, intermediate students or those who have practiced for a long period of time.
+Drop ins are welcome.

 Lhasha Tizer, MS - has been studying, practicing and teaching mindfulness meditation and Buddhist Studies for over 35 years.
 She began practicing in the Insight Meditation tradition 19 years ago.

 She is a graduate of The Community Dharma Leader Program IV through Spirit Rock Meditation Center.
 She teaches weekly class series in Introduction to Mindfulness, and the 4 Foundation of Mindfulness; The 4 Noble Truths; The 4 Brahma Viharas, The Noble 8 Fold Path; The Essential teachings of Insight Meditation; The Ten Perfections/ Paramis; The 5 Hindrances and other individual classes related to the above subjects.